How frequently is Googlebot crawling your site and identify the most commonly crawled pages and folders.

 Web server logs are the best source of information to identify which URLs search engines are crawling.
 This data is critical to diagnose problems with low search engine ranking.

-Import server access logs provided by Amazon's CloudFront and Simple Storage Service (S3) or Apache and translate them into human readable statistics, reports and graphs.
+Static Site SEOImport server access logs provided by Amazon's CloudFront and Simple Storage Service (S3) or Apache and translate them into human readable statistics, reports and graphs.

-Read S3 logs directly from Amazon S3 buckets or load a standard Apache (W3C format) log from a file.
+Read S3 access logs directly from Amazon S3 buckets or load a standard Apache (W3C format) log from a file.
 Parse the logs to analyse the type of visitor and verify if the bot request is genuine via reverse IP address lookup to eliminate fake bots.
 Test which URLs are crawled by which bot and if the crawl budget is being wasted on static resources when updated content is indexed infrequently.

 For SEO URL consistency is essential.
 When you update content and change navigation 301 redirects should be created to avoid 404 errors.
 Managing 301 redirects is not a simple task.
 Use web log analysis to check all redirects are working and pointing to the required target.